-The location is Röszke, a border control station between Hungary and Serbia: here, 4 new self-service e-gates – secunet easygates – were put in operation, to allow travellers passing through the border more quickly using their passport and face biometrics.
+The location is Röszke, a border control station between Hungary and Serbia: here, 4 new self-service e-gates – secunet easygates – were put in operation, to allow travelers passing through the border more quickly using their passport and face biometrics.

-The key benefit is how these e-gates relieve border control officials: instead of manual checks one-by-one, those travelers entitled to freedom of movement (FOM) use the ABC gates in a self-service way – while officials deal with those passengers who require further checks.
+The key benefit is how these e-gates relieve border control officials: instead of manual checks one by one, those travelers entitled to freedom of movement (FOM) use the ABC gates in a self-service way – while officials deal with those passengers who require further checks.

 Let’s see the process.
-When a bus arrives at the border control, travellers have to exit the vehicle and proceed to the security checks – while the bus is empty, the border police inspects the vehicle.
+When a bus arrives at the border control, travelers have to exit the vehicle and proceed to the security checks – while the bus is empty, the border police inspects the vehicle.
 The passengers already know what to expect during the process: a video guide is being played on the bus, before reaching the border.

 What does the e-gate do?
 In a nutshell, it identifies the person by verifying the identity document and the biometric data – and it manages access control in a self-service way, to maintain passenger flow.

-The process starts with the personal identification – the device that makes it possible is a built-in passport reader called Combo Smart Kiosk, one of our ABC-compliant document readers.
+The process starts with personal identification – the device that makes it possible is a built-in passport reader called Combo Smart Kiosk, one of our ABC-compliant document readers.

-It takes only a few seconds while this unit checks the authenticity of the electronic identity document, such as a passport and national ID card – both optically and electronically, including checks for paper, ink, security patterns and data consistency.
+It takes only a few seconds while this unit checks the authenticity of the electronic identity document, such as a passport and national ID card – both optically and electronically, including checks for paper, ink, security patterns, and data consistency.

 The whole process only takes an average of 12 seconds.
-The self-service e-gate provides all data from the automated border control process in real time to a monitoring station that is supervised by a border control officer, who also assists travellers in case of any issues throughout the ABC process.
+The self-service e-gate provides all data from the automated border control process in real time to a monitoring station that is supervised by a border control officer, who also assists travelers in case of any issues throughout the ABC process.

 The four new ABC gates in Röszke complement 14 other secunet easygates that the Hungarian authorities have already been operating since 2019 at the international airports in Budapest and Debrecen.
 We have already written about it – read more in this case study.

-More about secunet easygates
+More About secunet Easygates

 In total, more than 350 secunet easygates are now used at international airports in Germany, Austria, Czech Republic, Poland, Hungary, Lithuania, and Iceland among others.
-Travellers have already used these e-gates around 100 million times.
+Travelers have already used these e-gates around 100 million times.
 Learn more about secunet easygates.

-More about Adaptive Recognition scanners
+More About Adaptive Recognition Scanners

 Stay up-to-date about EES – subscribe to our newsletter on the bottom of this page.